 - How is trusting his Spirit to live through you changing the way you face life?

 Threading It Together

-During this second step, it’s time to get selective and decide which details to include.
+During this second step, decide which details to include and which to exclude.
 Read through your ideas, and using a highlighter, underline the most important feelings, examples, or incidents that relate to each of the three points in the outline above.
-Use the ideas you highlight to begin writing your story, and make sure you explain what your life was like before you knew Christ, how you came to know Him, and what your life is like now.
+Use the ideas you highlight to begin writing your story, making sure to explain what your life was like before you knew Christ, how you came to know him, and what your life is like now.
 These guidelines will help you shape your story.

 - Begin with an attention-getting sentence or incident.

 - Be specific.
-Give enough detail to arouse interest.
+Give enough details to arouse interest.

-- Use one or two Scripture verses, but only where they would directly relate to your experience and fit in naturally.
+- Use one or two Scripture verses, but only if they directly relate to your experience and fit in naturally.

 - Edit and rewrite as needed.
-Consider writing your first draft and setting it aside for a day so you can go back to it with a fresh perspective.
+Consider writing your first draft and setting it aside for a day so you can go back to it with fresh eyes.